 But if you’re a new founder or about to start a company and reading this in despair, then don’t stress, because there are a few things everyone should do when starting a business.
 Think you can cut it on your own but wondering how to start a business?
 Here are nine things to consider before you take that leap of faith and start your own business.

 1. Begin with revenue.

 It’s nice that you have a dream, but the reality is that you will need to make money.
 Whether you are planning on pitching to investors or building a customer-funded business, you will need cash flow.
 Cash flow is the heartbeat of your business.
-Author and entrepreneur Seth Godin writes, “It pays to have big dreams but low overhead.”
-Overhead are things such as rent, payroll and other monthly expenses.
+Author and entrepreneur Seth Godin says, “It pays to have big dreams but low overhead.”
+Overhead are things such as rent, payroll, and other monthly expenses.
 Make a plan and write specific goals for how you are going to make money.

 2. Protect your IP.

-IP stands for Intellectual Property.
+IP stands for intellectual property.
 Trademark your work and spend time on your privacy policies from the beginning.
 Talk to a trademark lawyer and make sure you are covering all your bases in the legal sense.
 Have a designated spot for organizing all paperwork, legal documents, and trademarks.
 Trust me, you will get a lot of paperwork mailed to you and you want to make sure you don’t throw away something important because you thought it was spam.

 3. Market yourself.

 Free marketing on social media is the key to growing your start-up with low overhead.
 Research social media marketing ideas, and do your homework.
 Study businesses that are doing what you do.
 Know your target audience and study CRM (customer relationship management) within your company.
 Where is your ideal customer currently spending their money if not on you?
 Connect with like-minded small business owners, and learn from each other.
 I am currently in a mastermind group with seven female, small business leaders in Nashville.
 We get together every other week to discuss various aspects of running a small business.
 Be proactive and curious.
 Ask questions.